Getting Financially Fit This Summer

 If you’ve had multiple jobs that offered multiple different 401(k) plans, you could consider rolling them all over into a rollover IRA to have all of that accrued money in one place.
 If you have multiple checking and savings accounts at different banks, consider consolidating so that all of your cash is housed in one bank.

-Or you could consider opening a SoFi Money account.
-A hybrid account where you can earn 1.80% APY on all your cash.
-A SoFi Money account could be a great way for you to consolidate your funds and make your hard-earned money work for you.
+Or you could consider signing up for a SoFi Money® cash management account.
+SoFi Money could be a great way for you to consolidate your funds.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .